syedur-rahman/networkcoder/projects/quick_deploy/README.md

 Quickly deploy commands or configuration to a selection of network devices!

-The conceit of the **Quick Deploy 2.0** project is that the script has been designed under *three* connectivity frameworks.
+The **Quick Deploy 2.0** project has been designed under *three* connectivity frameworks.
 Remember, although there is no right or wrong way to automate tasks, some frameworks may suit your needs better.
 Pick whatever is right for your environment!

 *The Quick Deploy 1.0 project was originally released under a different repo known as Pyability a few years back.*